map6-paolillo/digital-humanities-fellowship/8. Digital Storytelling and Designing UI/README.md

-# Part I: Storytelling & User Interfaces Discussion with Liz Woods
+# Part I: Storytelling & User Interfaces Discussion

-Liz is a UX (user experience) designer with Breeding Insight, a major USDA-sponsored project to bring breeding knowledge and tools to producers of speciality crops like blueberries and trout.
+Liz Woods will lead this discussion.
+Liz is a UX (user experience) designer with Breeding Insight, a big USDA-sponsored project at Cornell to organize and make accessible high-tech breeding knowledge and tools to producers of speciality crops like blueberries and trout.
 But until recently, she was a UX designer here at the Library.

 #### Optional Background readings on usability design and digital storytelling: